A Community-Centered Project

 LymeFiber is a community-centered project offering fiber-optic Internet data service to all residences, businesses, and public organizations in Lyme.
 Levels of service range from 25 Mbps up to 800 Mbps.
 All service is symmetrical - same speed upload and download - and are free of data caps.

-Monthly rates begin at $64.
-Residential and business phone lines will be available as an option for $25 per month.
+Monthly rates begin at $72.
+Residential and business phone lines will be available as an option starting at $25 per month.

 We will begin to offer services in Fall 2020.
 For more information, see our Frequently Asked Questions page.

 - Universal Coverage.
 We aim to provide high-speed, fiber-optic-based Internet service to every reachable business and residence in Lyme.